napframework/nap-docs/app/manual/07_rendering.md

 }
 ~~~~~~~~~~~~~~~

-If you don't need or want to render shadow maps each frame you can update the light uniforms manually using a call to  [pushLights](@ref pushLights).
+If you don't need or want to render shadow maps each frame you can update the light uniforms manually using a call to  [pushLights()](@ref nap::RenderAdvancedService::pushLights).
 Consider using a tag to only update components that are lit, for example:

 ~~~~~~~~~~~~~~~{.cpp}